nik-1207/I_LOVE_YOU-VIRUS-/README.md

 # Disclaimer
 This is a malicious program.
-This is developed for education purpose only.
 I am not responsible for any of illegal work you do with that.
 It is developed for education purposes only do not try this on your main machine .
 It might cause damaje to your computer.